John Laudun

 Teaching Interests

 Theoretical/methodological: Computational/structural approaches to texts, cultural theories and studies, narrative studies, folklore studies, documentary studies, semiotic approaches to cultural artifacts.
-Topical/areal: American studies, regional and language literatures (Caribbean and African in English), creole and ethnic studies, United States folk cultures.

 Service